andotalao24/learn-forget-unsafe-llm/README.md

    We use [Detoxify](https://pypi.org/project/detoxify/) to measure the toxicity.
 2. *bias*
    We follow initial metrics in [BBQ](https://arxiv.org/pdf/2110.08193) to measure the bias.
-3. *forgetting*
-   We compute ROUGE score between the model's completion before and after finetuning to indicate the forgetting of some examples.

 ## Implementations
 ### Fine-tuning